spray/sbt-revolver/README.md

 * Starting and stopping your application in the background of your interactive SBT shell (in a forked JVM)
 * Triggered restart: automatically restart your application as soon as some of its sources have been changed
-* Hot reloading: automatically reload the respective classes into your running application as soon as some of its sources have been changed, no restart necessary (requires [JRebel], which is free for Scala development)

 Even though _sbt-revolver_ works great with [spray] on [spray-can] there is nothing _spray_-specific to it.
 It can be used with any Scala application as long as there is some object with a `main` method.